-Se requirements for domestic animals range from 1.27 to 3.80 µmol/g (0.10 to 0.30 mg/kg) in the total diet (Mineral Tolerance of Domestic Animals | The National Academies Press 2005).
+Selenium requirements for domestic animals range from 1.27 to 3.80µmol/g (0.10 to 0.30 mg/kg) in the total diet (Klasing et al. 2005).
 Dietary Se and vitamin E concentrations are expected to influence both the circulating Se and vitamin E concentrations and the concentrations of these nutrients in animal products.
 Reindeer from Finland, Norway, and Sweden had higher tissue Se and vitamin E concentrations than caribou (Rangifer tarandus caribou) in Canada (Hassan et al. 2012b).
 Other studies have found variation in Se concentrations in meat and liver from reindeer based on geographic location (Vikoren et al. 2011; Hassan et al. 2012b).
 Se uptake in plants is related to soil Se content and availability, climate, and plant factors (Ullrey 1988; Mayland et al. 1991).
 The unsupplemented free-range herd in this study was in the Kenai Peninsula Borough of Alaska, where the forage had adequate Se for livestock (Finstad 2008).
-Data from sediments in the North Star Borough, the location of one of the captive with-pasture herds in this study, ranged from < 2.53 to at least 20.2 µmol/kg (0.20 to 1.60 mg/kg), with most samples < 12.7 µmol/kg (1 mg/kg).
-The New York herd was located in Steuben County, where soil Se concentrations range from 1.27 to 4.43 µmol/kg (0.10 to 0.35 mg/kg) with a mean of1.90 µmol/L (0.15 mg/kg, http://mrdata.usgs.gov/geochem/doc/averages/se/usa.html).
-Forage plants from Se-deficient such as these usually contain <0.6 µmol/kg [0.05 mg/kg] Se and can be considered a negligible source of dietary Se.
-The major source of Se for the captive herds was the supplemented concentrate feeds, containing 4.81 µmol/kg (0.38 mg/kg, based on laboratory analysis) and 11.01 µmol/kg (0.87 mg/kg) Se for Alaska and New York, respectively.
+Data from sediments in the North Star Borough, the location of one of the captive-with-pasture herds in this study, found Se concentrations up to 20.2µmol/kg (1.60mg/kg), but most samples contained < 12.7µmol/kg (1mg/kg).
+The NY herd was located in Steuben County, where soil Se concentrations range from 1.27 to 4.43µmol/kg (0.10 to 0.35mg/kg) with a mean of 1.90µmol/L (0.15mg/kg, http://mrdata.usgs.gov/geochem/doc/averages/se/usa.html).
+Forage plants from Se-deficient areas such as these usually contain <0.6µmol/kg [0.05mg/kg] Se and thus can be considered a negligible source of dietary Se.
+The major source of Se for the captive herds was the supplemented concentrate feeds, containing 4.81µmol/kg (0.38mg/kg, based on laboratory analysis) and 11.01µmol/kg (0.87mg/kg) Se for Alaska and New York, respectively.

 Fresh forage is a major contributor of vitamin E (as alpha-tocopherol) to ruminant diets, but vitamin E is lost during drying and storage (Ballet et al. 2000).
-Reindeer in New York had significantly higher serum vitamin E concentrations than reindeer in Alaska in summer, and the approximately 1.64 µmol/L (71 μg/dL) apparent difference in the winter might have been significant had we not corrected for multiple statistical-hypothesis testing (p = 0.0467).
 The Alaska captive herd’s feed contained 18 IU vitamin E/kg, whereas the New York herd’s ration contained 553 IU vitamin E/kg.
-The apparent herd-mean differences were not proportional to the difference in supplementation.
-All reindeer in this study had some access to forage year-round, though the captive herds, particularly in New York, were limited by pasture size.
-The ratio of pasture land per individual animal in New York versus Alaska and the types of forage plants available in the different areas likely affect vitamin E intake.
+The by-inspection herd-mean differences were not proportional to the difference in supplementation.
+All reindeer in this study had some access to forage year-round, although the captive herds (particularly in NY) were limited by pasture size.
+The ratio of pasture land per individual animal in NY versus AK and the types of forage plants available in the different areas likely affect vitamin E intake.